California Child Support Guideline Factors

 In ordering child support, the courts of California are guided by a set of guidelines and principles set by law.
 Very little is left to the discretion of the court.
 The law provides a mathematical formula that must be followed in computing child support; the figures cannot be just pulled out of thin air.
 However, in certain instances, the court may allow for hardship deductions from the parent’s net disposable income when the parent is suffering from extreme financial hardship.

 Statewide Uniform Guideline

 The state of California has a strong public policy in favor of adequate child support.
 This policy is expressed in the Statewide Uniform Guideline for determining child support.
 This guideline requires the court to calculate child support based on a mathematical formula.
 The formula takes into consideration the parents’ incomes and custodial time with the child.

-The result of the algebraic formula is presumed to be the correct amount of child support which is to be ordered.
+The result of the algebraic formula is presumed to be the correct amount of child support that is to be ordered.
 Courts no longer have a broad discretion to order child support beyond or below the result of the formula.
 Now that the determination of child support is highly regulated by law, the only discretion the court has is the discretion provided by the statute or rule.

 The guideline applies when the court is ordering permanent child support, temporary child support, expedited child support, modification of an existing order for child support, and family support.
-Family support is when child and spousal support are combined in one order.
+Family support is when the child and spousal support are combined in one order.

 Principles in Implementing the Guideline